NodeScriptLang/guides/src/docs/README.md

 </figure>

 The functionality and scope of your graph are entirely up to you.
 NodeScript offers an infinitely scalable canvas that can accommodate as many [nodes](nodes.md) as you need!

+The power of NodeScript comes from a few key features.
+Firstly, the ability to see the result of your node structure as you are building it - The results are displayed above the nodes you can see the data you are getting and adjust and iterate as you go.
+Our aim is to remove any unknowns in your development process and allow you to build quickly.

+Next is the ability to publish a graph as a module and then call in into other graphs.
+This allows you to pack huge amounts of complexity into just a few node connections.
+Along with the ability to deploy HTTP endpoints, webhooks, or scheduled tasks directly within these graphs, this creates powerful and reusable workflows in a very simple interface.

+Finally the fact that you can build these graphs of scaling complexity and expose them an endpoint without any dev ops or environment set up.
+Its a far more powerful tool set than a standard integration platform, you just have to know how to use it.

 ### Key Features & Capabilities: ###